POptUS/IBCDFO/README.md

 Contributions are welcome in a variety of forms; please see [CONTRIBUTING](CONTRIBUTING.rst).

-## Submodule
+## Installation & Updating
-Note that IBCDFO depends on the [MINQ](https://github.com/POptUS/minq) repository as submodule.
-From the IBCDFO root directory, run
+Note that this repository depends on one or more submodules.
+Aftering cloning this repository, from within the clone please run

 ``git submodule update --init --recursive``

-to make sure the submodule is up to date.
+to fetch all files contained in the submodules.
+This must be done before attempting to use the code in the clone.
+Issuing the command `git pull` will update the repository, but not the submodules.
+To update the clone and all its submodules simultaneously, run

+``git pull --recurse-submodules``.

 ## License